discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 <Beginner>
 <Card title="Sword/Focus Variant">

-If you are using Sword/Focus instead of Greatsword, follow the same step-by-step guide but make the follwoing changes:
+If you are using Sword/Focus instead of Greatsword, follow the same step-by-step guide but make the following changes:

 - Replace <Skill name="Phantasmal Berserker"/> with <Skill name="Phantasmal Warden"/>.
-You will only be able to cast it once each time you are on the Sword/Focus weapon set (while <Skill name="Phantasmal Berserker"/> can be casted twice per Greatsword Loop.)
+You will only be able to cast it once each time you are on the Sword/Focus weapon set (while <Skill name="Phantasmal Berserker"/> can be cast twice per Greatsword Loop.)
 - Instead of spamming <Skill name="Mirror Blade"/> and <Skill name="Mind Stab"/> off-cooldown, use <Skill name="Blurred Frenzy"/> off-cooldown on Sword/Focus.
 - Try to finish your auto-attack chains on Sword if possible.